pmerg/ExtractPGN/README.md

 * Build your own PGN database **for free**
 * Use it on any operating systems
-* Update it with the latest games (Chessbase only updates its product once a year)
+* Automatically update it with the latest games (Chessbase only updates its product once a year)

 The workflow is simple to follow and suitable for all players.